metakermit/kermit-emacs/README.md

     ./deploy-links.sh

 Congratulations!
-You can now open emacs and enjoy it.
+You can now open Emacs and enjoy it.